-60 Years of Sporting Saloons - 2003 Jaguar S-Type Diesel Car Raced at Nürburgring
+60 Years of Compact Sports Saloons - 2003 Jaguar S-Type Diesel Car Raced at Nürburgring

 This car was an engineering development vehicle that was being used at Jaguar’s Test Centre at the Nürburgring in Germany which had opened in 2003.
 The development team decided to race prepare the car and enter it in the demanding 24 hour race on the famous Nordschleife circuit in June 2004 to demonstrate its durability.
 A combination of atrocious weather and driver fatigue resulted in an accident after 16 hours when the car was running in 4th place in the diesel class (and the damage is still visible!).
 Emergency repairs were carried out trackside and the car eventually continued to finish 8th in its class and 113th overall after completing 104 laps.
 The car was used for promotional purposes after this and was gifted to the Jaguar Daimler Heritage Trust in 2006.